What is custom objects data management? How can you use custom objects to improve your database? And how do HubSpot's

 The reason why is that, for some companies, the five basic object types are going to be enough.
 Custom objects allow you to get granular about the data you record, but you should be wary of overcomplicating things if you don't actually need to.
 A common error that we see as a top-rated HubSpot solutions partner is making the setup way too complex.
 It's better to keep things as simple as you can.

 If you create lots of different types of objects when you don't really need to, you will overcomplicate your database.
 It could also make workflows (which are such an exciting part of HubSpot!) less effective and easy to manage.

-Want to label data in your HubSpot database in a way that's a closer match for the reality of your business?
-The custom objects feature will give you that flexibility.
+Want to use custom objects data management to label your HubSpot database in a way that's a closer match for the reality of your business?
+The custom objects feature gives you that flexibility.

-As a new announcement, it's one that we're really excited about: it means that organisations who need that extra level of control, segmentation and granular detail can look to HubSpot.
+As a new announcement, it's one that we're really excited about: it means that organisations who need that extra level of control, segmentation and granular detail can turn to HubSpot.
 The choice between CRM power and usability is a thing of the past.

 Like any feature designed to answer complexity, custom objects should be used in the right way.
 By using them ineffectively, you might run the risk of making your CRM more complex and less efficient.
 Luckily, help is on hand to point you in the right direction.
 Check out HubSpot's knowledge base or contact us to explore how you could best use custom objects!